Vaginal discharge changes throughout the menstrual cycle, and discharge is often white just before and after a period.

 During pregnancy, a person may notice more discharge than usual.
 However, changes in the color, consistency, or amount of discharge are not a common or reliable indicator of pregnancy.

-Instead, a person might watch for the following:
+Instead, a person might watch for

 - a missed period

 A person should talk to their doctor if they suspect that they may be pregnant.

 White discharge is typically not a cause for concern.